morganjacobus/CX4242/README.txt

 R - Follow the link to download the correct version of R for your machine: https://cran.r-project.org/

 RStudio - Follow the link to download the correct version of RStudio for your machine (Free version is adequate for this package): https://www.rstudio.com/products/rstudio/download/
-In RStudio you will need to install the following packages: shiny, dplyr, and plotly.
-Install by clicking "Install" in the bottom right navigation bar under "Packages" and following the prompt.
+In RStudio you will need to install the following packages: shiny, dplyr, csvread, randomForest, party and plotly.
+Install by clicking "Install" in the bottom right navigation bar under "Packages" and copy "shiny, dplyr, csvread, randomForest, party, plotly" into the input box.

 Once all software is loaded to your machine, create a directory folder with the structure as follow:
 			BLS_Injury_Viz/
-				|---DATA/
+				|---data/
 						|---sqlite3.exe
 						|---BLS_IN.txt
-				|---CLEAN
+				|---clean
 						|---Data_Clean.R
-				|---VISUAL
+				|---visual
+					|---application
 						|---app.R
-						|---data files
+						|---data_grouped.csv
+						|---random_forest.R
+						|---www
+							|---bootstrap.css
+					|---database
+						|---Industry
+							|---Accomodation and Food Services
+								|---age_toy.csv
+								...
+							...

 If you decide to download the flat files from the BLS Web Directory, the full data files the sample data sets are sampled from can be created by running the following code in the shell, assuming the DATA folder is the working directory: